 One of the most common hazards that workers face results from the improper storage of materials.
 The U.S. Occupational Safety and Health Administration has created a pamphlet that you should study as an employer.
-In this critical document, you’ll find important information ranging from precautions your employees should take when handling or moving anything to safeguards that ought to be taken when stacking items.
+In this critical document, you’ll find guidance that will help your workforce to handle and store materials safely and efficiently.

 What precautions should workers take when moving materials using machines?

 1) Place the load on the forklift as close to the mast as you can.
 This will help reduce the likelihood that the equipment will tip over and the items will fall off.

 2) Always use the maximum weight of the lift to determine how much weight you should carry.
 This information can be found on the machine itself.

 3) When moving anywhere, such as across your facility’s floor, make sure that load is adjusted to the lowest position possible.